Toltec Mounds Archeological State Park – Scott, AR

 Speaking of the Cypress Trees…

-As you probably remember from Earth Science and Biology classes in school, Cypress grow in swamps and bayous, are rot resistant and when submerged (as in the case of the wood used to create the above canoe) are preserved for hundreds of years.
-We learned that they can tower over 100’ tall and reach circumferences of 20’ in diameter.
-Notably, they are the only ‘tree with knees’; actual woody growths that sprout around the tree bases at a distance of several feet.
-This is from standing in swamp and very wet conditions.
-Nature’s way providing stabilization so the trees don’t topple in the water is my guess.
+Cypress trees grow in swamps and bayous.
+They are rot resistant and when submerged (as in the case of the wood used to create the above canoe) are preserved for hundreds of years.
+And, they can tower over 100’ tall reaching circumferences of 20’ in diameter.

 Anyway, we continued our three quarter mile self-guided walking tour on the barrier-free Knapp Trail.
-It wasn’t hard to notice that there were signs telling visitors not to climb or damage these precious historical mounds; probably because in the past, some disregarded the historical value and ran up and down the mounds.
+It wasn’t hard to notice that there were signs telling visitors not to climb or damage these precious historical mounds.

 Toltec Mounds Archeological State Park is one of Arkansas’s two archeological sites cooperatively managed by Arkansas State Parks and the Arkansas Archeological Survey as both a state park and an archeological research station.
 The other is Parkin Archeological State Park at Parkin.